14 Low-Cost Marketing Ideas for Small Businesses

 - Highlighting a star employee

-8. Improve your site’s performance by optimizing it.
+10. Improve your site’s performance by optimizing it.

 Think of Search Engine Optimization (SEO) as giving your website a leg up so Google can easily understand what you’re all about.
-It’s more than just the words you use; it’s about setting things up in a way that feels smooth and intuitive.
+It’s more than just the words you use.
+It’s about setting things up in a way that feels smooth and intuitive.
 The better you make it for those Google “bots” to understand, the more likely you are to pop up when someone’s searching for what you offer.

 Now, beyond just the content, it’s about the whole user experience.
 Ensure your site works well on mobile devices, has a clear layout that folks can navigate without a headache, and that everything loads in a snap.
 These little tweaks can make a world of difference in getting noticed online!

-9. Use video content marketing to increase engagement.
+11. Use video content marketing to increase engagement.

 - Conduct live Q&A sessions with potential clients.